 - seniors living apartments

 - supermarket

 - retail shops

-- cinema

 - hotel

-- nightclub

-- · child care centre

 - gymnasium

-Providing a mix of commerical and public facilities also helps projects such as these enhance and activate the site, retain vibrancy and increase foot traffic.
+In addition, a cinema, nightclub and child care centre may be developed if approved as part of a separate DA process.
+Providing a mix of commerical and public facilities helps projects such as these enhance and activate the site, retain vibrancy and increase foot traffic.